stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

-*   [replexica/replexica](https://github.com/replexica/replexica) - ⚡️ Instant AI localization for modern teams.
-Build multilingual products 100x faster, and reach more users.
-Next-gen and invite-only.
-Ask your team lead to book a demo.
+*   [replexica/replexica](https://github.com/replexica/replexica) - ⚡️ Instant AI localization for multilingual software.
+Produce professional-grade translations instantly, and reach more users.
+Invite-only: ask your team lead to book a demo.

 *   [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js project.